2023 Indy NXT: Closing rounds

 The final weekend of the season at Laguna Seca began with McElrea and Rasmussen sharing pole positions.
 Little action happened in the opening stages of the race, with McElrea holding the lead ahead of Rasmussen.
 A safety car for the retiring Foster bunched the field back up, but the restart lasted only a few corners before another caution.
 Two more cautions further disrupted the race before it ended, also under yellow flag conditions.
 Rasmussen had chosen not to attack McElrea for the lead, as he only needed to start the next race to secure his championship.
 McElrea was now 53 points behind him, with Siegel a further 44 points back after having to retire his car.

 Rasmussen became the inaugural Indy NXT champion when he started the final race of the season on pole position.
 He completely controlled the race, building a sizable gap to the rest of the field before a safety car for Simpson and Gold colliding nullified his advantage.
 He was unassailable at the restart, breaking away instantly and lapping much faster than everyone else.
 By the end of the race, he had a 17-second lead.
 McElrea himself was similarly unchallenged from behind, as he also built a 19-second gap to Foster in third.
 Siegel finished seventh to claim third in the standings, five points ahead of Foster, which also secured him the Rookie of the Year title.

 The championship's first year under the Indy NXT guise was its strongest in a long time.
 Even as mid-season driver changes set in and drivers withdrew their entries, the grid never dropped below 15 drivers, while the previous year had a maximum of 14 cars competing at a time.
-While Siegel looked a worthy contender in his rookie year during the first half of the season, experience prevailed in the end.
-Once Rasmussen had claimed the lead in Iowa, he always looked in control and also made the most of days where luck was not on his side, like his fourth place in Portland after being part of the opening shunt.